SNamboko/alx-system_engineering-devops/0x02-shell_redirections/README.md

 	15. Count that word
 Display the number of lines that contain the pattern “bin” in the file /etc/passwd
 File: 15-countthatword
+	16. What's next?
+Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.
+File: 16-whatsnext